jontad/Manual-Memory-Management/doc/design.md

 * what user want to allocate (n bytes)

 All allocated objects have a pointer that is placed in a linked list, which keeps track of each object.
+This is so that all objects can be freed at once if the user would wish to do that.